directus-labs/agency-os/README.md

 ## Directus

 Directus is a headless CMS that instantly turns your SQL database into REST and GraphQL APIs and gives you a beautiful, intuitive no-code app to manage all your content and data.
 But it's also more than just a headless CMS.
 It’s an open data platform that has all the tools you need for creating, managing, serving, visualizing, and even automating your data for your next web, mobile, or digital project.

-For a smooth experience, the [Directus SDK](https://docs.directus.io/reference/sdk/#javascript-sdk) is already integrated for you and availably globally as a Nuxt plugin.

 [Learn more about Directus](https://directus.io)